e40/tget/README.md

 not possible in [FlexGet][2].  _tget_ makes this pretty easy.

-_tget_ isn't nearly as functional as [FlexGet][2], though, and the feed parsing only works (currently) with three sites (TVT, EZTV and BTN).
+_tget_ isn't nearly as functional as [FlexGet][2], though, and the feed parsing only works (currently) with two sites (TvT and BTN).
-I'm always looking at adding more.
+I'm always looking to add more.

 ### Table of Contents
 **[How it works](#how-it-works)**